PanDAWMS/harvester_monitoring/README.md

 # Harvester service monitoring

 ## What is it
-The Harvester service monitoring runs as a cronjob and checks prefedined Harvester metrics available in Elastic Search.
+The Harvester service monitoring runs as a cronjob and checks prefedined Harvester metrics available in OpenSearch cluster.
 When the metrics exceed a threshold, alerts will be sent out by email to the responsible team.

 ## Current metrics
 - Memory usage